adfinis/virtesk/doc/libusbredir-patching.rst

-Amoothei-VDI: USB Redirect: avoiding USB reset
+USB Redirect: avoiding USB reset
 ==============================================

 | Solution to avoid problems that might occour when redirecting usb